 The private Chinese language school That’s Mandarin was founded in 2005 in Beijing, with one branch now in Shanghai, and another in Suzhou.
 That’s Mandarin is the first Chinese language school in China to combine traditional classroom-based teaching and online learning.

 They’ve hosted Chinese language camps for kids and teenagers in Beijing, Shanghai, and Shenzhen in the past years, and this year, they will run camps in Shanghai and Beijing.
 According to their website, over 3,000 campers have attended their programs since 2008, when the first summer camp was held.

-There are six camp start dates in the summer of 2022 – 06 June, 20 June, 04 July, 18 July, August 01, and 15 August.
+There are six camp start dates in the summer of 2023 – 05 June, 19 June, 03 July, 17 July, 01 July, and 14 August.
 A typical day consists of cultural activities in the morning and Mandarin classes in the afternoon.
 Kids aged 7-11 can attend the day camp or the afternoon class-only program, while older kids aged 12-17 can stay overnight in a selected hotel (shared room) near the school or with a Chinese host family.
-They also offer the option of customized family camp if you wish to come along and join your kids.
+They also offer the option of a customized family camp if you wish to come along and join your kids.

 - At other camps, kids usually use paper textbooks, which are heavy and easy to lose.
 At That’s Mandarin, kids study Chinese using an online learning system, where all the learning materials are recorded.
 Kids can access multimedia features and their notes taken in class.

 - There are often too many kids in the camp exceeding the scale of their school (over 300 campers every summer), and their activities/tours are joined by large groups, which brings down the overall Chinese learning experience.